 It is so professionally done.
 When Chris heard about my stories (he isn’t a FaceBooker) he contacted his mother, Wanda Winters-Gutierrez, who has several of her own books published.
 She became a member of our group and started working to put this book together.

-There will be a link that I’ll post soon on how to order it, if anyone wants one.
+There will be a link that I’ll post soon on how to order it, if anyone wants one or goes to Amazon, Barnes and Nobles or your favorite book seller.
 We are establishing a price of $9.95 each for these little gems.
 After my wonderful visit to the Falls on the Colorado Museum today, I am designating all the proceeds for now to the museum.
-Therefore more than 1/2 of the $9.95 will go helping make the museum even better.
-Of course they can be ordered on Amazon or from your favorite bookseller.
+Therefore more than 1/2 of the $9.95 will go to helping make the museum even better.

 I am truly overwhelmed by the thoughtfulness of Chris and Jeni along with the hard work of Wanda.
 My most heartfelt thanks to you each.

 Time has progressed and it’s now May 2021.

 The book has sold a few thousand copies, that is if I include the hundreds that I hand out to people wherever I travel.
 I am always pleased when I can give one away.
 “It always comes with a money back guarantee.
 A lot easier to do when you give them away”.

 I am now working on to my second book of true stories.
 I’m not sure yet how to title it.
 I may move away from The Angora Chronicles.
 Some people just think it’s about smelly old goats.

 I bought your Volume 1 book recently.I haven’t read it completely but pick it up from time to time and read a few that I haven’t already seen on your same titled blog.
 Good stories and look forward to your release of Volume 2.